Search

 • What is the busiest day to depart from Munich Franz Josef Strauss Airport?

-The day with the most flights departing from Munich Franz Josef Strauss Airport is generally Monday, with an average of 8 flights leaving the airport.
+The day with the most flights departing from Munich Franz Josef Strauss Airport in the past week was Monday, with 1,385 flights leaving the airport.

 Everything you need to know about Munich Franz Josef Strauss Airport flights